MicrosoftDocs/windows-dev-docs/hub/apps/design/shell/tiles-and-notifications/send-local-toast-desktop-cpp-wrl.md

 # Send a local toast notification from Win32 C++ WRL apps

 Packaged and unpackaged Win32 apps can send interactive toast notifications just like UWP apps can.
-That includes packaged apps (see [Create a new project for a packaged WinUI 3 desktop app](/windows/apps/winui/winui3/create-your-first-winui3-app#packaged-create-a-new-project-for-a-packaged-c-or-c-winui-3-desktop-app)); packaged apps with external location (see [Grant package identity to an unpackaged app](/windows/apps/desktop/modernize/grant-identity-to-nonpackaged-apps)); and unpackaged apps (see [Create a new project for an unpackaged WinUI 3 desktop app](/windows/apps/winui/winui3/create-your-first-winui3-app#unpackaged-create-a-new-project-for-an-unpackaged-c-or-c-winui-3-desktop-app)).
+That includes packaged apps (see [Create a new project for a packaged WinUI 3 desktop app](/windows/apps/winui/winui3/create-your-first-winui3-app#packaged-create-a-new-project-for-a-packaged-c-or-c-winui-3-desktop-app)); packaged apps with external location (see [Grant package identity by packaging with external location](/windows/apps/desktop/modernize/grant-identity-to-nonpackaged-apps)); and unpackaged apps (see [Create a new project for an unpackaged WinUI 3 desktop app](/windows/apps/winui/winui3/create-your-first-winui3-app#unpackaged-create-a-new-project-for-an-unpackaged-c-or-c-winui-3-desktop-app)).

 However, for an unpackaged Win32 app there are a few special steps.
 That's due to the different activation schemes, and the lack of package identity at runtime.